Owen Miller Player Props: Brewers vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings put together by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have a 4.49 team ERA that ranks 21st among all MLB pitching staffs.
+- The Diamondbacks' 4.44 team ERA ranks 20th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 17th in baseball in home runs allowed (82 total, 1.1 per game).
+- Diamondbacks pitchers combine to surrender 82 total home runs at a clip of 1.1 per game (to rank 17th in baseball).

-- The right-hander's last appearance came on Thursday against the Philadelphia Phillies, when he threw six innings, surrendering three earned runs while allowing three hits.
+- His most recent appearance came on Thursday against the Philadelphia Phillies, when the righty went four innings, surrendering five earned runs while giving up 10 hits.

+- The 25-year-old has a 5.30 ERA and 5.8 strikeouts per nine innings across 14 games this season, while giving up a batting average of .300 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.